Football: Westerly makes strong impressions in shutout of Chariho

 WESTERLY — A new turf field looked as good as advertised Friday night in Westerly’s season football opener against Chariho.

-And Bulldog quarterback Landon Husereau looked better than any freshman signal caller can possibly be advertised in his varsity debut.
+And Bulldogs quarterback Landon Husereau looked better than any freshman signal caller can possibly be advertised in his varsity debut.

 Husereau, who was impressive and advanced beyond his age in youth football, played like a senior All-State candidate in Westerly’s 41-0 non-conference victory.